Central City Red Zone: Cordon

 On 21 March 2011, about 100 business owners protested at the Art Gallery, the temporary headquarters of Civil Defence, about lack of access to critical business property (e.g. computer servers, merchandise, cash) as well as a lack of communication, with some buildings having been demolished without any prior communication.
 They demanded to speak to the National Controller of Civil Defence, John Hamilton.
 When Hamilton would not see them, some of the business owners breached the inner cordon in protest by simply walking past soldiers manning the entrances, but within minutes, Police started arresting the protesters and pushed protesters back outside the inner cordon.
-The next day, the Government issued a press release, with Civil Defence Minister John Carter stating that it was "foolish to breach the cordon around the red zone.
+The next day, the New Zealand Government issued a press release, with Civil Defence Minister John Carter stating that it was "foolish to breach the cordon around the red zone.
 People died behind that cordon."

+The cordon was officially renamed to the Rebuild Zone in February 2013.
 The employment of the New Zealand Army finished on 28 June 2013, after the army having served for 858 days.
 The cordon was removed two days later on 30 June 2013.
 Many individual buildings are still fenced off, as they are deemed unstable by the authorities; this includes the Anglican Cathedral in Cathedral Square.

 Over time, the role of the army personnel at the cordon entry points changed from simply restricting access to become guides to tourists and locals alike, with even locals not knowing their way around any longer as so many landmarks have been demolished.